 Symptoms may include things like:

-The good news is that maternal depression is treatable.
+The good news is that perinatal depression is treatable.
 You don't have to suffer.
 Help is available if you or your partner (who also may experience symptoms) need it.

 If you’re experiencing any of these symptoms, first talk with your doctor.
 For additional help, visit one of these organizations: